By Medicover Hospitals / 26 September 2021

 - Eat a proper diet from all of the food groups

 - Drink alcohol in moderation.
 Avoid alcohol when you are taking acetaminophen (Tylenol).

 - Practice proper hygiene.
 Since germs are commonly spread by hands, be sure to wash your hands thoroughly after you use the bathroom.
 Also, wash your hands before you touch any food.

 - Don’t handle any blood or blood products.

 - Don’t share any personal toiletry items, including toothbrushes and razors.

 - If you get a tattoo or a body piercing, make sure the conditions are sanitary and all equipment is aseptic (free of disease-causing microorganisms).

-- Be sure to use protection (condoms) when having sex.
+- Be sure to use protection when having sexual intercourse.

 - If you use illegal intravenous drugs, don’t share needles with anyone.